FAQs and Guidelines

 If you are carrying out a research project that is beyond the scope of a classroom project, that you intend to disseminate to a wider professional or academic audience (e.g. publication or presentation at an external professional conference) you and your faculty supervisor will need to submit a Request for IRB Review (Form 20) and obtain IRB approval before you commence research and data collection.

-However, it is critical that students work closely with their faculty supervisor(s) to complete the Form 20 before submitting it to the IRB.
+However, it is critical that students work closely with their faculty supervisor(s) to complete the application before submitting it to the IRB.
 This will make the process more efficient, make for a more timely turn around, and hopefully ensure a more streamlined experience.
-Faculty supervisors should provide oversight and guidance to the proper completion of all parts of the Form 20.
-Submissions to the IRB are expected to be of professional quality and are expected to have gone through multiple rounds of rigorous feedback and revision with the faculty supervisor.
+Faculty supervisors should provide oversight and guidance to the proper completion of all parts of the application.
+Submissions to the IRB are expected to be of professional quality and are expected to have gone through multiple rounds of rigorous feedback and revision with the faculty supervisor prior to submission on Axiom.
 Submitted applications should be the equivalent of the final version of an “A” level quality work.

-Successful completion of the Form 20 can involve a significant amount of work and be a time consuming process, both for the applicant as well as the IRB committee.
-As such, students and faculty supervisors should “count the cost” before embarking on this endeavor and only submit a Form 20 for review if there is a clear intention of publication or professional presentation.
+Successful completion of the application can involve a significant amount of work and be a time consuming process, both for the applicant as well as the IRB committee.
+As such, students and faculty supervisors should “count the cost” before embarking on this endeavor and only submit an application for review if there is a clear intention of publication or professional presentation.
 A realistic assessment should be made of whether the work will result in potentially publishable data.
-A Form 20 should not be submitted if the work does not have reasonable potential to yield potentially publishable quality data, or based on a “just in case” approach.
+An application should not be submitted if the work does not have reasonable potential to yield potentially publishable quality data, or based on a “just in case” approach.

 Students who are carrying out research projects should work closely with their faculty supervisor to complete and submit a Form 20.